An Inspector Calls (1954 film): Plot

-In 1912, the upper class Birling family sit at a dining table at the end of a dinner party with their friends.
-Gerald Croft proposes to the daughter, Sheila.
+In 1912, the prosperous Birling family sit at a dining table at the end of a dinner party with their friend, Gerald Croft, who is engaged to the daughter, Sheila.
 Mother chastises Eric, the son, for drinking too much.
 Father discusses the likelihood of war and after the meal discusses his possible knighthood with Gerald over port and cigars.
-They are interrupted by a man calling himself Inspector Poole, investigating the suicide of a working-class girl Eva Smith whose death is linked to each family member.
+They are interrupted by a man calling himself Inspector Poole, investigating the suicide of a working-class girl, Eva Smith, whose death is linked to each family member.
 Eva has poisoned herself.
 She left a diary.
 Eva was one of Mr Birling's workers in his factory.

-In a flashback to 1910, we see Eva working in the machine shop in his factory.
+In a flashback to 1910, Eva is seen working in the machine shop in his factory.
 She goes with a group of women to demand a pay increase from 22/6 to 25/- per week.
 Birling refuses and tells them to find another job if they are unhappy.
 Back in the Birling house, the father cannot see what any of this has to do with him.
-The inspector explains that after a period of unemployment she went to work at Lilworth's but was dismissed after 2 months after a customer complained.
+The inspector explains that after Eva was sacked from Birling's she had a period of unemployment, then went to work at Milward's but was dismissed after two months after a customer complained.
 It becomes clear that this was Sheila.

 In a second flashback, Sheila is trying to choose a hat with her mother.
 Sheila accuses Eva of being rude for smiling as she struggles to fit the hat and demands she is dismissed.

 Sheila explains she was jealous of her looks.
 The inspector says Eva then changed her name to Daisy Renton, to which Gerald looks shocked.
 Gerald confesses to Sheila that he had an affair with Daisy beginning in March 1911.
-He says he met Daisy at the Palace Variety Show and we enter a third flashback in the bar where he tricks the man she was with to leave and takes his seat.
+He says he met Daisy at the Palace Variety Show and a third flashback shows Gerald in the bar where he tricks the man she was with to leave and takes his seat.
 He takes her for a meal and, finding she is homeless, lets her use his townhouse and gives her money to survive on.
 It develops into an affair, but he does not go out with her in public.
-On one of his visits, she realises that he is building up to breaking off their affair, and, to make things easier for him, tells him they should separate as she realises that he only ever felt sorry for her.
+On one of his visits, she realises that he is building up to breaking off their affair, and, to make things easier for him, tells him they should separate as she realises that he only ever felt sorry for her, although she is very much in love with him.
 She leaves the flat the next day.